shivam999876/Snake-game/README.md

 # Snake-game
-This repository is created for Snake Game.
+Enjoy and feel the Game.